- Stay in a volunteer villa in the beautiful colonial city of Galle

 - Explore world-class beaches at the weekends

 Love travel?
 Love dogs?
 Then this is the perfect trip for you!
 Life as a stray dog in Sri Lanka is pretty rough.
 Most animals live on the streets and suffer disease, hunger and injury.
-Our Dog Care Clinic rescues hundreds of dogs and puppies every year and you can help them continue their invaluable work.
-Spend 2 – 4 weeks in gorgeous Galle feeding, cuddling, cleaning and playing with the adorable animals that the clinic looks after.
-You’ll also have plenty of free time to check out Galle and the area’s golden beaches.
-It’s a unique way of exploring Asia while giving back to the community.
+Our sanctuary looks after 2,000 dogs and puppiesand you can help them continue their invaluable work.
+Spend 2-4 weeks in gorgeous Galle feeding, cuddling, cleaning and playing with the adorable animals that the clinic looks after.
+It’s a super hands-on project so you’ll get plenty of time with the dogs and will be really making a difference.
+You’ll also have tons of free time to check out Galle and the area’s golden beaches.
+It’s a one-of-a-kind project that’s a must for any dog lover.

 Want to find out more?